 Why is unified commerce beneficial for online retail brands?

-2. It has the potential to reduce costs
+2. Unified Commerce has the potential to reduce costs

-Firstly, consolidating your systems may reduce costs in terms of subscriptions and maintenance.
-It can also reduce the time staff spend on tasks like accounting, ordering, reconciliation, order fulfillment and answering customer queries.
+Centralizing all your backend systems can reduce costs for your business in a number of ways.
+Firstly consolidating your systems may reduce costs in terms of subscriptions and maintenance.
+It can also reduce the time staff spend on tasks like accounting ordering reconciliation order fulfillment and answering customer queries.

-With one centralised information source, unified commerce provides clarity on customer behaviour, sales metrics, stock levels and much more.
+With one centralized information source unified commerce provides clarity on customer behavior sales, metrics and KPIs, stock levels and much more.

 4. It enhances the consumer journey